Generalized additive model for location, scale and shape: Overview of the model

+$g_k$ for $k=1,2,3,4$ are link functions to ensure that the parameter are in the correct range of values.

+Applications of the model

-For centile estimation the WHO Multicentre Growth Reference Study Group have recommended GAMLSS and the Box–Cox power exponential (BCPE) distributions for the construction of the WHO Child Growth Standards.
+For centile estimation, the WHO Multicentre Growth Reference Study Group have recommended GAMLSS and the Box–Cox power exponential (BCPE) distributions for the construction of the WHO Child Growth Standards.
+Recent studies have used GAMLSS to predict the probability of cyanobacterial toxins exceeding critical health thresholds in lakes, as well as in applications related to remote sensing, biogeochemical modeling and medicine.

 What distributions can be used

 The form of the distribution assumed for the response variable y, is very general.
 For example, an implementation of GAMLSS in R has around 100 different distributions available.
 Such implementations also allow use of truncated distributions and censored (or interval) response variables.